Pre-Kindergarten to Grade Three

 - Several times each week, Lower School boys are fully immersed in the Spanish language and experience cultures of the Spanish-speaking world.
 Students acquire Spanish speaking and listening skills through interactive language activities that parallel what the boys are learning in other subjects, deepening their understanding of multiple disciplines.

-- Interdisciplinary STEAM classes take boys on project-based learning adventures in which they collaborate to address challenges.
-These range from programming Bee Bots to follow a designated route; to designing, building and testing comet probe landers, and building circuits.
+Interdisciplinary STEAM classes take boys on project-based learning adventures in which they collaborate to address challenges.
+These range from programming Bee Bots to follow a designated route, to designing three-dimensional cardboard structures outfitted with lighting and other conveniences, to engineering a mini-vehicle to race down a fifty-foot track in the Nerdy Derby.

 - Beginning in pre-kindergarten, boys take field trips to explore the surrounding community and learn from the wealth of resources in our city.